 Rabbit care essentials – End note

 Do you look after a rabbit at your own home?
 Are you a rabbit sitter?
-What top tips would you share with other people considering the same?
+What top tips in rabbit care would you share with other people considering the same?
+Do you have opinions in what do rabbits need to stay alive and healthy.
 Let us know in the comments!